SamiiShabuse/INFO442-Group-Project/src/README.md

 shared logic should go into that package instead of being copied into notebooks or standalone scripts.

+The high-level project story is documented in `../README.md` and `../docs/project_workflow.md`.
+This README focuses on the package boundaries.

 ## What Belongs Here

 - Data loading helpers